-Does your company’s branding – which consists of your logo, stationery, website, social media, and other visual representations – still your business?
+Does your company’s branding – which consists of your logo, stationery, website, and other visual representations – still represent your business?
 More importantly, does it align with your vision?

 There are many reasons a business rebrands itself or its product.
 However, it may be difficult to decide what parts to rebrand.
 Sometimes the rebrand is as simple as a logo change.
 Other times, the company’s entire image may need an overhaul.
 The rebranding will help your company with a more relevant brand promise.

 Rebranding your business can help you grow your image and visibility as you continue to reach new prospects and nurture your customers.
 It may seem overwhelming or like a lot of work, but rebranding is simplifying the way people perceive your business.
-Sure, it has a cost, but it takes money to make money, and this is an investment in your future.
+Sure, it has a cost, but it takes money to make money and this is an investment for your future.

 So, how do you know if your company needs to rebrand?
 When is the best time to rebrand?

 Reputation management.
 If your business has a bad reputation, it may be time to change things like your name, as well as logos, and other visual representations of your brand.
 You will need to make a new promise to them that you can keep.

 Market expansion.
 If you plan to sell a new demographic, you’ll need to create branding that represents the types of customers you want to reach.

 You’re experiencing a sales slump.
 You’re not sure what’s changed, but it seems that nobody is excited about your products or company anymore.

 You’re experiencing new growth.
 Businesses can easily outgrow their brand, especially if they’re reaching new markets that they want to keep.